speeduino/wiki.js/Hardware_requirements.md

 Auxilary IO
 -----------

-On Arduino Mega2560 based Speeduino boards (official or just running current firmware) git commit 13f80e7 support is available for the external connection of 8 16bit analog inputs via [Serial3](/Secondary_Serial_IO_interface)
+Speeduino has support for up to 16, 16bit external analog inputs via [Serial3](/Secondary_Serial_IO_interface)

-CanBus
+CAN bus
 ------

+CAN bus is directly available for Speeduino in case of STM32 or Teensy MCU is used or via separate co-processor in case of mega2560.
+From the official boards [Dropbear](/en/boards/official/dropbear) is only one currently featuring CAN bus and it uses Teensy 3.5 MCU.
+But there are 3rd party designs available too with CAN bus support.
+More information about Speeduino CAN bus support can be found [here](/en/Canbus_Support2).

-As the Arduino mega2560 has no CanBus interface a seperate "co-processor" interface has been designed.
-More information about this unit can be found here <https://github.com/Autohome2/Speeduino-can-interface>.
+As Arduino mega2560 has no CAN bus interface a seperate "co-processor" interface has been designed.
+More information about this unit can be found [here](https://github.com/Autohome2/Speeduino-can-interface).
 This uses the functionality provided by the Serial3 port and connects via that port.

-On the upcoming Teensy3.5 variant of Speeduino the CanBus code will be incorporated into the main system firmware as the Teensy3.5 has integrated CanBus and only requires a transceiver module added.

 Third Party Addon's
 -------------------